antoniusnaumann/rocket-modules/README.md

-# Route Modules
+# Rocket Modules
-A small crate that adds macros to conveniently organize [Rocket](rocket.rs) route handlers in modules.
+A small crate that adds macros to conveniently organize [Rocket](https://rocket.rs) route handlers in modules.
+This crate is not directly associated with the rocket project, although it is built upon it.

 ## Example
 Instead of explicitly stating all routes that should be mounted...